-Oddworld is the name of a planet that serves as the setting for all current games in the Oddworld series.
+Oddworld is a planet that serves as the setting for all current games in the Oddworld series.
 It is several times larger than Earth and features multiple continents, although the continent of Mudos is the only one that has been explored in the Oddworld franchise to date.

-Mudos, and presumably Oddworld as a whole, hosts incredibly diverse ecosystems supporting a multitude of species of flora and fauna, many of which have evolved to fill highly-specialized niches shaped by both natural and artificial influence.
+Mudos, and presumably Oddworld as a whole, hosts incredibly diverse ecosystems supporting a multitude of exotic species of flora and fauna, many of which have evolved to fill highly specialized niches shaped by both natural and artificial influence.
 The geography is also quite varied; tall pine forests, arid rocky deserts, vast oceans, gnarled caverns and smoggy industrial zones are some examples of terrain depicted in the franchise.

-Destruction of the environment is a recurring theme on Oddworld; species must continually fight for their short- and long-term survival in the face of encroaching industrialized civilizations.
-Large tracts of unspoiled land have been increasingly re-purposed by more technologically-advanced species as engines of mass-production; pollution in these areas is highly concentrated and typically takes a heavy toll on the surrounding regions and their inhabitants.
-Natural resources are consumed quickly and without thought to preservation or sustainability.
+Destruction of the environment is a recurring theme on Oddworld; many resident species must continually fight for their short- and long-term survival in the face of encroaching industrialized civilizations.
+Large tracts of unspoiled land have been re-purposed by more technologically advanced species as engines of mass-production; pollution in these areas is highly concentrated and takes a heavy ecological toll on the surrounding regions.
+Natural resources are consumed quickly and without regard to preservation or sustainability.

-Several sentient species have also emerged on Oddworld in various states of cultural, technological and spiritual development.
-A shamanistic race of bipeds called Mudokons lost much of their culture as slaves under the yoke of the Glukkons, a highly-industrialized species of wealth-obsessed entrepreneurs believed to be native to a different, unknown continent on Oddworld.
+Several sentient species have emerged on Oddworld in various states of cultural, technological and spiritual development.
+A shamanistic race of bipeds called Mudokons lost much of their culture as slaves under the yoke of the Glukkons.
+Highly industrialized, the wealth-obsessed Glukkons are believed to be native to a different, unknown continent on Oddworld.
 Nearly all commerce in Mudos is dominated by the Magog Cartel, a consortium formed by the wealthiest and most powerful Glukkons.

 A diminutive but intelligent aquatic species known as Gabbits also struggle to avoid extinction at the hands of the Vykkers, an inquisitive race of researchers who possess advanced medical technology and are known to hunt Gabbits for their precious eggs.
 Sadists by nature, they also enjoy performing dangerous experimental surgeries on any test subjects unlucky enough to be captured by their airborne research facility, the Vykkers' Labs.

-Oddworld: Stranger's Wrath reveals that previous Oddworld titles had taken place exclusively in the eastern regions of Mudos, while Stranger's Wrath explores an area far to the west.
-A new set of intelligent species was introduced for the western region, most notably the Clakkerz, a rapidly-expanding race of flightless avian settlers and homesteaders, and the amphibious Grubbs, an increasingly-marginalized tribe that shares some cultural and physiological similarities with the Mudokons.
+Oddworld: Stranger's Wrath establishes that previous Oddworld titles had taken place exclusively in the eastern regions of Mudos, while Stranger's Wrath explores an area far to the west.
+A new set of intelligent species was introduced for the western region, most notably the Clakkerz, a rapidly expanding race of flightless avian settlers and homesteaders, and the amphibious Grubbs, an increasingly marginalized tribe that shares some cultural and physiological similarities with the Mudokons.

 A myriad of other species collectively known as Outlaws also inhabit western Mudos, their only unifying traits being a penchant for violence and an utter disregard for authority.

-Five moons are thought to orbit around Oddworld, although only two are depicted specifically in the franchise: the Mudokon moon and the Gabbit moon, patron satellites of their respective races that bear the hand- or footprint of that race.
-This may imply that the three remaining moons are related to other, heretofore unknown "chosen" races inhabiting Oddworld.
+Five moons are thought to orbit around Oddworld, although only two have been depicted specifically in the franchise: the Mudokon moon and the Gabbit moon, patron satellites of their respective races that also bear the paw-print of that species.
+This implies that the three remaining moons are related to other, heretofore unknown "chosen" species inhabiting Oddworld.